Programme

 Speakers: Rosi Newman, Leeds Beckett University; Emma Craig, North of Scotland KTP Centre; Jannine Thomas, Manchester Metropolitan University; Ceri Carr, Manchester Metropolitan University

-With over 50 years’ experience of the full KTP life cycle, Rosi, Emma, Ceri and Jannine have seen most things while searching for the perfect candidate.
+With over 50 years’ experience of the full KTP life cycle, Rosi Newman, Emma Craig, Ceri Carr and Jannine Thomas have seen most things while searching for the perfect candidate.
 Their blend of unique experience including navigating HR nuances while supporting projects across several Scottish universities and leading graduate recruitment in HE Careers, allows them to talk knowledgeably about the techniques used to recruit award winning KTP Associates while meeting the competing focus of business and academia.

 Innovating for the Future